 At the end of the season, ICAFE will calculate a “Final Liquidation Price” from the revenues of all Costa Rica coffee exports, and the costs declared to make that revenue.
 Thereby they determine nationwide, how large the coffee pie actually was this year.
 A financial settlement then takes place among all coffee chain stakeholders, including the producers.

-In the Costa Rica context, it’s easy to get an FOB price which is paid to the exporter, or maybe even to the exporting miller.
+In the Costa Rica context, it’s easy to get a FOB price that is paid to the exporter, or maybe even to the exporting miller.
 But that still doesn’t say anything about the price the farmer who grows the cherry actually gets.

 Transparency is regulated by law in Costa Rica, and all internal prices and volumes as well as export prices and the final liquidation price per miller are published on ICAFE’s website.
-This means that we have been able to setup a calculation which derives the contribution of The Coffee Quest purchases in Costa Rica, to the final liquidation price to the farmer delivering cherry to the micromill.
-To be able to share this makes us incredibly happy!
+This means that we have been able to set up a calculation that derives the contribution of The Coffee Quest purchases in Costa Rica, to the final liquidation price to the farmer delivering cherry to the micromill.
+Being able to share this makes us incredibly happy!

 Discover other stories from Costa Rica...

 The Chacon’s have succeeded in adding post-harvest processing as a keystone for quality during the last decade in Las Lajas Micro Mill.